 - Selected Data Network Name (DNN).

+- S-NSSAI of the HPLMN (For H-SMF selection) and, if applicable, S-NSSAIs of the VPLMN (for V-SMF selection).

-- S-NSSAI.- NSI-ID.
+- NSI-ID.

 NOTE 2: The use of NSI -ID in the network is optional and depends on the deployment choices of the operator.
 If used, the NSI ID is associated with S-NSSAI.